SWEN90009-2024/SC-BlueRing/docs/meetings/Mentor Meetings/04-23 Meeting.md

 ### **Possible solution 2**

-1. Hao introduces the idea of subteam 1 and Sean provides additional explanations
+1. Hao introduces the idea of subteam 1 and Aoxiang provides additional explanations

     Solve the problem of possible deviations between teachers in assessing students’ comprehensive abilities